Food Safety Program

 Ineligible Activities and Costs

-• Facility or equipment upgrade to only enhance operational performance and not linked to food hazard reduction.
+• Facility or equipment upgrade to primarily enhance operational performance and where food safety improvement is incidental.

 • Activities that are peripheral or not directly connected to food safety, including, but not limited to: